puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ### `/svc` URLs

 The `/svc` namespace is an internal namespace, used for communication with the iPXE client, the microkernel, and other internal components of Razor.
+Since Razor deals with installing machines from scratch, there are no existing security considerations in place when making `/svc` calls.

+Therefore, for `/svc` namespace messages, use the base URL `http://razor:8150/svc`.

 This namespace is not enumerated under `/api`.